- Education Home

 Visitor center

-In the Visitor Center your group can explore the exhibits on your own, play a scavenger hunt game, or see the 8 minute Cloquet/Moose Lake Fire Movie Experience.
+In the Visitor Center, your group can explore the exhibits, play a scavenger hunt, see the 8-minute Cloquet/Moose Lake Fire Movie Experience, or view other Forest History Center short films.
 You can also shop in the Museum Store, if accompanied by an adult.

 - Add 30 minutes for Visitor Center Exhibits and/or Museum Store